 The First National Bank Of Edwardsville

-The First National Bank Of Edwardsville in Illinois printed $751,480 dollars worth of national currency.
-That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
-This national bank opened in 1897 and stopped printing money in 1917, which equals a 21 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Edwardsville issued 9 different types and denominations of national currency.
+The First National Bank Of Edwardsville in Pennsylvania printed $103,500 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1907 and stopped printing money in 1910, which equals a 4 year printing period.
+That means that money from this bank was not entering circulation very often.
+During its life, The First National Bank Of Edwardsville issued 6 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Edwardsville was located in Madison County.
-It was assigned charter number 5062.
+For the record, The First National Bank Of Edwardsville was located in Luzerne County.
+It was assigned charter number 8633.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com